1. Home

 This historic investment strengthens family stability, supports workforce participation, expands the economy, and positions New Mexico as a national leader in building a sustainable, high-quality early childhood system.
 By approving the FY27 Executive budget request of $160.6 million for Universal Child Care, lawmakers have the opportunity to make a generational change in the lives of New Mexico families and our state’s economy through one of the most cost-effective labor market policies ever evaluated in the US.

-Child Care Zoning Requirements
+SB96 Child Care Zoning Requirement

 This legislation creates statewide rules for where child care facilities can operate to increase the number of child care options and improve access to quality care.
 The bill treats licensed and registered child care homes the same as regular homes, removing extra local rules, fees, and parking requirements that make it harder to run a child care business.